Z3RO-O/Health-Challenge-Tracker/README.md

   - Added Snackbar for better user feedback.

 - **Assumptions Made**:
-  - After adding the workout we don't directly look into the progress.
+  - After adding the workout change the tab and them click on the user for which we want to see the progress chart.